 Vril Dox

-25 years ago - Brainiac creates a clone of himself to escape the control of the Coluans.
-Vril Dox is placed in the Starlog, an intergalactic prison run by the Citadel.
+25 years ago - Vril Dox is decanted at a relative age of 15, a clone of Brainiac creates to escape the control of the Coluans.
+Captured as an intergalactic criminal, he is placed in the Starlog, a space station prison run by the Citadel.
 The Durlan stows away on his body, joining him in prison and beginning to educate him.

-19 years ago - 6-year-old Vril receives a message from his own clone in the future, Brainiac 5.
-He surgically reactivates Gates' powers, using them to escape along with several fellow prisoners, who form the beginnings the Omega Men
+19 years ago - 21-year-old Vril receives a message from his own clone in the future, Brainiac 5.
+Partnering with Kalista, the imprisoned crown princess of Euphorix, he surgically reactivates Ti'julk Mr'asz' powers and uses them to escape along with several fellow prisoners.
+They form the Omega Men, fighting the control of the Gordanians in the Vega system.

-11 years ago - 14-year-old Vril and the Omega Men defeat Calculators of Colu.
-He helps establish a new Coluan government, & begins setting his own extra-governmental mercenary police force, phasing out the Omega Men as he finally replicates Ti'julk Mr'asz's powers.
+11 years ago - 29-year-old Vril and the Omega Men defeat Calculators of Colu.
+He helps establish a new Coluan government, using their manufacturing facilities to construct his own interplanetary drone fleet.

-8 years ago - 17-year-old Vril, seeing the return of Onimar Synn, contacts Carter Hall on Earth to find the Claw of Horus and battle Synn.
+8 years ago - 32-year-old Vril, seeing the return of Onimar Synn, contacts Carter Hall on Earth to find the Claw of Horus and battle Synn.

 2224 - Vril Dox begins the practice of using cloning technology to replicate himself.